clintjedwards/polyfmt-rs/README.md

 - You can turn off color by using the popular `NO_COLOR` environment variable.
 - Anything to be printed must implement Display and Serialize due to the need to possibly print it into both plain plaintext and json.
-- When you finish using a formatter you should call the [finish](Formatter::finish) function.
-This flushes the output buffer and cleans up anything else before your program exists.